 - continuing with whatever was happening before the thought occurred and allowing any feelings of anxiety or worry to be present

-People can contact a doctor if they have intrusive thoughts that are interfering with their everyday life, causing them distress, or that they think could be a sign of a mental health condition.
+People can contact a doctor if they have intrusive thoughts that are interfering with their everyday life or causing them distress.
+They can also reach out if they think the intrusive thoughts are a sign of a mental health condition.

-Working with a therapist or healthcare professional may help people to understand that their intrusive thoughts are separate from them and help them work on reducing the impact the thoughts have.
+Working with a therapist or healthcare professional may help people understand that their intrusive thoughts are separate from them and help them work on reducing their impact.

-If people have any thoughts of self-harm or suicide, they will need to seek help straight away from a medical professional or call 911.
+If people have any thoughts of self-harm or suicide, they should seek help from a healthcare professional straight away or call 911.
 People can also call the Suicide and Crisis Lifeline at 988.

 If you know someone at immediate risk of self-harm, suicide, or hurting another person: